3dlg-hcvc/mirror3d/Mirror3D_dataset.md

 python ***.py --zip_folder [the path to the m3d/ nyu/ scannet folder]
 ```

-Then you can get the generated refined depth map in the relevant folder.

-The final data structure will be like:
+The generated refined depth map will be saved under the [zip_folder].
+Finally, the data structure should be like:

 - For **Matterport3D dataset**: